1999

 ● Sometimes it seems that my life is a continuing calamity: one misfortune ends just to be replaced by another.

-● It is true that money isn’t everything, and many rich people are miserable; but it’s better to be rich and miserable than poor and miserable (a rich person has one less thing to be miserable about).
+● It is true that money isn’t everything, and that many rich people are miserable; but it’s better to be rich and miserable than poor and miserable (a rich person has one less thing to be miserable about).

 [Later note (2021): Besides, happiness is not the sole desideratum in life.
 There’s also, for example, actualization of one’s creative potential, with which money is very helpful indeed.]